 Soft tissue injuries can affect many parts of the body and can cause pain and suffering for many months or even years.
 As such, we’ve written this article on soft tissue injury claims so that you can see when you could be compensated and how the claims process works.

 We offer a free initial consultation to all potential claimants.
 During your call, an advisor will listen to what’s happened and advise you of your options.
 If they suspect your claim is viable, they’ll connect you with one of our personal injury solicitors.
-Should your claim be accepted, they’ll agree to represent you on a No Win No Fee basis.
+Should your claim be accepted, they’ll agree to represent you on a No Win, No Fee basis.
 As a result, you won’t need to pay for their work in advance and you won’t pay them if the claim fails either.
 All in all, that should make the whole process much less stressful.

 Are you ready to discuss your claim with us right away?
 If so, please call us on 0800 652 1345.
 Otherwise, please continue reading to find out when a soft tissue injury claim might be possible.